anonymousismir24/awesome-MER/README.md

 # <p align=center> This repo supplements our survey: Unveiling Musical Emotions: Exploring the Landscape of Music Emotion Recognition (anonymous version)

-> **<p align="justify"> Abstract:** *This paper presents a novel perspective on Music Emotion Recognition (MER), focusing on distinct challenges, community engagement, and innovative approaches.
-Rather than striving for comprehensive coverage within the confines of traditional surveys, we delve into the dynamic landscape of MER, emphasizing collaborative efforts, emerging challenges, and promising avenues for research.
-Our exploration offers insights into the evolving methodologies and applications within the field, aiming to inspire dialogue and collaboration among researchers and practitioners.
-By embracing a nuanced perspective and highlighting unique angles, this paper contributes to the ongoing discourse on MER, paving the way for future advancements and collaborative endeavors.* </p>

 A curated list of Datasets, Models for Music Emotion Recognition (MER)

 ## Overview